n43/react-pannable/packages/pannable/docs/pad.md

 Determines whether scrolling is disabled in a particular direction.

-#### `alwaysBounceX`?: boolean
+#### `boundX`?: boolean

 Determines whether bouncing always occurs when horizontal scrolling reaches the end of the content.
-The default value is `true`.
+The default value is `1`.

-#### `alwaysBounceY`?: boolean
+#### `boundY`?: boolean

 Determines whether bouncing always occurs when vertical scrolling reaches the end of the content.
-The default value is `true`.
+The default value is `1`.

 #### `onScroll`?: (evt: [PadAttrs](#padattrs--contentoffset-point-contentvelocity-point-size-size-contentsize-size-dragging-boolean-decelerating-boolean-)) => void